exercism/blog/posts/hello-world-machine.md

 #### The Dictionary

-You watched the news and saw a snippet about a man being rescued using S.O.S signal.
+You watched the news and saw a snippet about a man being rescued using an S.O.S signal.
 "Maybe the machine should be able to handle morse code as well!" - you thought, but you are not sure why.
 Its only job is to return the greeting message...

 ```python
 def hello(morse) -> str: